loganmarchione/loganmarchione.com/content/posts/2023/04/index.md

 # Conclusion

-I've been using this setup for a week or so and haven't had any issues (so far).
-It's definitely a little hacked together, but it requires no additional tools that I'm not already using.
+I've been using this setup for about a month now and haven't had any issues (so far).
+It very much mirrors my Kubernetes workflow (e.g., merge PRs from a web interface and the rest is automatic).
+It's definitely a _little_ hacked together, but it requires no additional tools that I'm not already using.

 \-Logan